Why do you save and plant trees instead of doing something else?

 No. Unfortunately we cannot provide trees to individuals for planting due to fulfillment and customs boundaries.

 There are many different factors we use when determining where to plant, including the weather, local climate cycle, tree availability by species type, local need, and hotspot classification.
-We make these decisions with the help of the many groups and charities we partner with.

 Can I pick which country you plant the trees in?

 At the time being we do not have the ability to allow supporters to choose the precise location of where their trees will be planted.
 Where we plant is determined by where we can have the largest impact and where animals are in desperate need of reforestation for their habitats.
 You can learn more about where we plant trees by clicking here.